 An Irish pet food peddler named Matthew Mugg (Anthony Newley) discovers he isn’t top dog in the affections of Emma Fairfax (Samantha Eggar) in the grand 1967 musical Doctor Dolittle.
 Although Newley’s cultural characterization is stereotypical, the talking animals are sure to tickle the imagination of the young at heart.

 What is green and crusty on the outside, but softhearted on the inside?
 Shrek of course!
 Follow the computer-animated antics of this multi-layered ogre (Mike Meyers) and his loud-mouthed donkey sidekick (Eddie Murphy) on their quest to rescue Princess Fiona (Cameron Diaz).
-His story continues in the sequels Shrek 2, Shrek the Third and Shrek Forever After. and in a Broadway version Shrek: The Musical.
+His story continues in the sequels Shrek 2, Shrek the Third, Shrek Forever After. and in a Broadway version Shrek: The Musical.

 Would you want to grow up if all you had to wear was green tights?
 Whatever his reluctance, Peter Pan fixation with childhood has captivated kids the world over.
 The nimble-footed green hero can also be seen in the Disney sequel Return To Never Land.
 Older may also appreciate the live action version of this story presented in Hook.